xfaith4/UnifiedAIToolbox/apps/UnifiedPromptApp/services/prompt-api/README.md

 - `GET /admin/costs/summary` – get total AI API cost summary with optional date/provider filters.
 - `GET /admin/costs/breakdown` – detailed cost breakdown by provider, model, and daily usage.
 - `GET /admin/costs/budget` – check budget status and get alerts when approaching limits.

+## Health & launch checklist

+- Visit `http://localhost:8000/health` once the service is running to confirm the FastAPI health check is healthy; the root launcher polls this path before stating that the API is ready.
+- If you need to fire up the API manually, rerun the commands above in `apps/UnifiedPromptApp/services/prompt-api`.
+On Windows, `Start-Toolbox.ps1` or `Start-PromptWorkbench.ps1` handles the virtual environment, dependency install, and `uvicorn` invocation for you.
+- The same health check is exercised by `apps/UnifiedPromptApp/services/prompt-api/tests/test_prompts.py`, so running `pytest` from that directory ensures the endpoint is reachable before you point other services at it.

 ## AI Provider Configuration